 For decades, the title of the world’s tallest building was fiercely disputed.
 Was it the World Trade Center, the world’s highest architectural point, or was it Sears Tower, the world’s highest occupied floor?
 What even defines a building?
 Then in 2010, one building decided enough was enough and simply crushed all possible opposition in its wake by becoming the world’s tallest everything and grabbing all the records.
 Tallest building, highest occupied floor, most nervous window cleaners – the lot.
 That building was Burj Khalifa in Dubai, home to apartments, offices, a hotel, swimming pools, a restaurant and nine world records.

 First of all, let’s get past the elephant in the room: the numbers.
 Actually, it’s more like 10,000 elephants in the room.
 That’s how much the concrete alone weighs.
-Burj Khalifa stands a staggering 828-metres (2,716-feet) tall – more than 60 per cent higher than the previous world’s tallest building, Taipei 101.
-For comparison, Taipei 101 is 61 per cent higher than the Chrysler Building – the tallest building in 1930.
-Burj Khalifa is so tall, its unique spiralling Y-shape was developed to help the tower reduce the impact of the wind raging nearly a kilometre into the sky.
+Burj Khalifa stands a staggering 828-metres (2,716-feet) tall – more than 60 percent higher than the previous world’s tallest building, Taipei 101.
+For comparison, Taipei 101 is 61 percent higher than the Chrysler Building – the tallest building in 1930.
+Burj Khalifa is so tall, its unique spiraling Y-shape was developed to help the tower reduce the impact of the wind raging nearly a kilometer into the sky.

-Burj Khalifa is opulent, awe-insoiring, obscene, breathtaking and an absolute must-visit destination.
+Burj Khalifa is opulent, awe-inspiring, obscene, breathtaking, and an absolute must-visit destination.

 Book an early evening slot to enjoy da sunset and night views of Dubai